-Magento is an open source e-Commerce Merchant software that you can use to build an online show case of your own, it was founded by eBay, and it is available as Enterprise and Community Edition.
+Magento is an open source e-Commerce merchant software that you can use to build an online store of your own.
+It was founded by eBay, and it is available in Enterprise and Community Editions.

 Requirements:

-Magento will require a Linux Distro with minimum 4 GB RAM, 500 GB Hard Drive, 1 Eth0 and Internet Connection.
+Magento will require a Linux Distro with a minimum of 4 GB of RAM, a 500 GB hard drive, 1 Eth0 and an Internet connection.

 Database: Mysql 5.6